Should Top Gun Maverick Win The Oscar for Best Picture?

 If you look at 2022 for movies collectively, this has been one of the least memorable movie years in recent memory (breaking news!)

-It is depressing to list the blockbusters that were flat out bad, so I won’t, but so many big releases failed to generate any type of positive buzz this year
+It is depressing to list the blockbusters that were flat-out bad, so I won’t, but so many big releases failed to generate any positive buzz this year

-Not the case with Top Gun Maverick, which not only was the #1 movie for the first 3 weeks of release, but was the #1 movie for two straight weeks 3 MONTHS after release!
+That is not the case with Top Gun Maverick, which not only was the #1 movie for the first 3 weeks of release but was the #1 movie for two straight weeks 3 MONTHS after release!

-Top Gun Maverick will go down as one of the most positively memorable movie experiences of the 21st century, so far, bar none.
+Top Gun Maverick will be one of the most positively memorable movie experiences of the 21st century so far, bar none.

 What about the Oscar bait movies?
 Well, it is actually a really good year for the Best Picture nominees; 6 of the nominees have a real case to be Best Picture.
 However, only two of them did anything at the box office (Everything Everywhere All at Once did $73 million domestic), so it was a bad year in one sense of having movies nominated that people actually saw.
 (Nope, Avatar 2 does not have a case for Best Picture, in case you’re wondering)